Tuplajuusto/Kansallispuistot/PROGRESS.md

       tile bounding box at set zoom levels, instead of relying on the user having already panned over the area.
 Real value for spotty-signal parks (Lemmenjoki, UKK, etc.)
-- [ ] Tiered accessibility system to match luontoon.fi's actual grading
-      (already have a basic 3-tier version; luontoon.fi's is more granular)

 ## 🗺️ Backlog — long-term / separate projects